Post-traumatic stress disorder after World War II: Grover Chapman

-Sadly, WWII veterans have been repeatedly overlooked in their diagnoses.
-In April 2008, WWII veteran Grover Chapman took a taxi to his local VA hospital in Greenville, SC.
+In April 2008, World War II veteran Grover Chapman took a taxi to his local VA hospital in Greenville, SC.
 He then took out his 38-calibre revolver and killed himself.
 Chapman had been repeatedly denied a formal PTSD diagnosis.
 Despite having shown PTSD symptoms for decades.
 Just a few weeks later, then-president hopeful Barack Obama called this incident a betrayal of the ideals we ask our troops to risk their lives for".
 During a campaign speech in Charleston, WV.(The Canadian Press, Nov 28 2009, ProQuest.
 Web.
 21 Mar.
 2024.)

 Bombings, such as those at Pearl Harbor, can cause the development of PTSD in both veterans and non-veterans.